Pope Abraham of Alexandria

-Pope Abraham of Alexandria, was the 62nd Pope of Alexandria and Patriarch of the See of St. Mark.
+Pope Abraham of Alexandria was the 62nd Pope of Alexandria and Patriarch of the See of St. Mark.
 He is considered a saint by the Coptic Orthodox Church.
 He is also referred to as Efrem or Ephrem.

 Early life

-Abraham was Syrian by birth.
+Abraham was Syriac by birth.
 He was a wealthy merchant who visited Egypt several times, and finally stayed there, residing in Alexandria.
 He was known for his goodness, devoutness, and love of the poor.
 After his ordination, he distributed half of his wealth to the needy and used the other half for building pools throughout Egypt, including the pool of Saint Mercurius Church in Coptic Cairo.

 Election

 During the reign of Al-Muizz – who was the first Fatimid ruler of Egypt – the Islamic government was ambivalent in its treatment of the Copts, alternating sympathy and abuse with atrocity and brutality.
 At that time, St. Mark's Seat had been vacant for about two years.
 Finally the bishops and Coptic community leaders assembled in the Church of St. Serguis and Bacchus in Cairo in order to choose possible candidates.
 While they were convening, Abraham the Syrian, a man devoted to religion and piety, entered the church.
 One of the assembled turned to a bishop and said that if the bishop were looking for a candidate for the patriarchate, God had sent them a candidate.
 The whole group assembled was impressed by the selection, and they unanimously decided to elect him.
 They then took the protesting Abraham in iron fetters to Alexandria, where he was consecrated as the 62nd Patriarch of Alexandria.